 Although this paper and the companion paper \cite{Classical22} study essentially the same quantity $\overline{\epsilon}_\lambda(k,N,\delta)$, they have different focuses.
 In Ref.~\cite{Classical22}, we mainly focus on asymptotic behaviors of $\overline{\epsilon}_\lambda(k,N,\delta)$ and its related quantities, which are of interest to the theory of statistical sampling and hypothesis testing.
 The main goal of Ref.~\cite{Classical22} is to show that the randomized test with parameter $\lambda>0$ can substantially improve the significance level over the deterministic test with $\lambda=0$.
 In this paper, by contrast, we focus on finite bounds for $\overline{\epsilon}_\lambda(k,N,\delta)$ and its related quantities, which are important to practical applications.
 In addition, the key result on robust verification, Theorem~\ref{thm:iidHighProb}, has no analog in the companion paper.
-The main goal of this paper is to provide a robust and efficient protocol for verifying blind MBQC and clarify the sampling complexity in this context.
+The main goal of this paper is to provide a robust and efficient protocol for verifying the resource graph state in blind MBQC and clarify the sample complexity.
 So the two papers are complementary to each other.

-It is worth pointing out that the ``randomized test'' considered in Ref.~\cite{Classical22} has a different meaning from the ``quantum test'' in this paper because of different conventions in the two communities.
-The ``randomized test'' in Ref.~\cite{Classical22} means the whole procedure that one observes the $N$ variables $U_1, U_2,\ldots, U_{N}$ and makes a decision based on the number of failures observed; while a ``quantum test'' in this paper means Alice performs a two-outcome measurement on one system of the state $\rho$, in which one outcome corresponds to passing the test, and the other outcome corresponds to failure.
+It is worth pointing out that the `randomized test' considered in Ref.~\cite{Classical22} has a different meaning from the `quantum test' in this paper because of different conventions in the two communities.
+The `randomized test' in Ref.~\cite{Classical22} means the whole procedure that one observes the $N$ variables $U_1, U_2,\ldots, U_{N}$ and makes a decision based on the number of failures observed; while a `quantum test' in this paper means Alice performs a two-outcome measurement on one system of the state $\rho$, in which one outcome corresponds to passing the test, and the other outcome corresponds to a failure.